Don’t miss this exciting opportunity to be at the forefront of current research into quality early maths CPD.

 A place to record your reflections and progress over the year.

-Over the coming months we will be recruiting schools from Yorkshire and Colchester, and their surrounding areas, who wish to be considered for this exciting project.
+We are currently recruiting schools from Yorkshire and Colchester, and their surrounding areas, who wish to be considered for this exciting project.
 All schools taking part in the trial will become certified EEF Project Partner Schools.

 Developing early number sense

 What is subitising and why is it such an important skill?
 How do I teach the composition of number?

 Learn the answer to all these questions and more in this engaging hands-on session.
 Full of practical activities and everyday games to take straight back to the classroom, this session will explore the key principles for developing young children’s sense of number and set them up for a life-long love of maths.

 We will consider how to create appealing environments both inside and outside which maximise opportunities to develop children’s mathematical learning across the areas of provision.